rhyslwells/Data-Archive/content/standardised/Adam Optimizer.md

 ---
-aliases:
+aliases: []
 category: ML
-date modified: 27-07-2025
+date modified: 1-08-2025
-tags:
+tags: [modeling, optimisation]
-  - modeling
-  - optimisation
 ---
 Adam (Adaptive Moment Estimation) is an advanced optimization algorithm that combines the benefits of both [[Momentum]] and adaptive learning rates.
 It is widely used due to its efficiency and effectiveness in training [[deep learning]] models.